wxWidgets/wxWidgets/samples/internat/readme.txt

    ./internat <language>

 Q. How to do update the translation of 'internat' sample for a language?
-A. First of all, you will need the GNU gettext tools (see the next question).
+A. First of all, you will need the GNU gettext tools.
    After you've probably installed them, type the following (example is for Unix and you should do exactly the same under Windows).